etkecc/buscarron/sub/ext/etkecc/testdata/byos_full.questions.md

 Reminder bot: What's your timezone (IANA)?
 Like America/Chicago, Asia/Seoul, or Europe/Berlin

-Honoroit: are you sure you want it? it's a helpdesk bot with e2e encryption support.
+Honoroit: are you sure you want it?
+It's a helpdesk bot with e2e encryption support.
 Please, check https://gitlab.com/etke.cc/honoroit before deciding.

 Telegram: please, go to https://my.telegram.org/apps and create a new app.
 Share the API ID and Hash with me